jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Dark majic turns us into introverts who think we're controlling levers of power in the game of civilization as important player gods.
 In reality, we're really just non-playing characters living in the past.

 So, before antagonists use their Death Star, they distract us with false luxury.
-To be a happy community in the era of mass-collaboration, Main Street has to wake-up to dark majic; and then take on the Death Star.
+To be a happy community in the era of mass-collaboration, Main Street has to wake-up to dark majic, and then take on the Death Star.

 Happily, we already did.
 Against Darth Blockbuster himself.